 Our company Anti-Slavery and Human Trafficking Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure that slavery and human trafficking is not taking place in our business or in any of our supply chains.
 We choose suppliers and contractors who we believe share our commitment.

-The First Derivatives plc Code of Conduct also reflects these values, including First Derivatives’ aim of ensuring that our operations and those of our supply chain are free from modern slavery and human trafficking.
+The Company’s Code of Conduct also reflects these values, including the Company’s aim of ensuring that our operations and those of our supply chain are free from modern slavery and human trafficking.
 We comply with all applicable employment legislation and we invest heavily in the health and wellbeing of our employees.

 We expect the same high standards from all of our Suppliers.
 In order to ensure all those in our supply chain comply with our values, Suppliers will be required to comply with the prohibitions under the Modern Slavery Act 2015 as part of our contracting processes.
 We also expect that our Suppliers will hold their own suppliers to the same high standards.

-In order to ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide Modern Slavery awareness training to our staff, where applicable.
-In Quarter 3 and Quarter 4 of 2019, key staff in our procurement, human resources, finance, legal and facilities teams along with other individuals within the business who deal with contractors, suppliers and other business partners (“Suppliers”) completed Modern Slavery awareness training which will be refreshed annually as part of First Derivatives’ compliance training programme.
+In order to ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide Modern Slavery awareness training to our staff, where applicable to key staff in our procurement, human resources, finance, legal and facilities teams along with other individuals within the business who deal with contractors, suppliers and other business partners (“Suppliers”) which will be refreshed annually as part of the Company’s ongoing compliance training programme.

 We shall continually review the effectiveness of the steps we have taken over the past year and further improve and develop our practices over the coming years.

-This statement was approved at a meeting of the board of First Derivatives plc on 22 September 2020 and constitutes the Anti-Slavery and Human Trafficking statement for First Derivatives Plc’s Group for the 2019/2020 financial year ending 28th February 2020.
+This statement was approved at a meeting of the board of FD Technologies Plc on 8th July 2021 and constitutes the Anti-Slavery and Human Trafficking statement for the Group for the 2020/2021 financial year ending 28th February 2021.